greenerservices/greenerservices.github.io/app/principles/actions/7b-design-lightweight-digital-pages.md

   parent:  7.
 Design for greener user journeys across all channels
 ---

-The size of webpages affects the data that is transferred to a user device.
-Data transfer has implications for electricity consumption.
-Lightweight pages have environmental, general usability and inclusivity benefits.
+The size of webpages impacts the data that needs to be stored and then transferred to an end user device, which in turn has implications for electricity consumption.
+Lightweight pages bring general usability and inclusivity benefits alongside the environmental.

 ### Lead Roles